 Penalty for this subregulation: a fine of $1 000.

-(4) If the Chief Health Officer directs that a child is not permitted to attend a school under subregulation (1), the person in charge of the school or an authorised officer must give written notice to the responsible person for the child that the child is not permitted to attend the school.
+(4) If the Chief Health Officer directs that a child is not permitted to attend, or participate in an educational programme of, a school, community kindergarten or child care service under subregulation (1), the person in charge of the school, community kindergarten or child care service or an authorised officer must give written notice to the responsible person for the child that the child is not permitted to attend, or participate in an educational programme of, the school, community kindergarten or child care service.

 Penalty for this subregulation: a fine of $1 000.